WookiesRpeople2/WookiesRpeople2/README.md

 ### About me ✨
-# Hi and welcome to my GitHub profile,<br/>I am a passionate developper and always ready to learn new things
+# Hi and welcome to my GitHub profile,<br/>I am a passionate developper <br/>and always ready to learn new things

 - 🔭 I’m currently working : personal project🥋
 - 💬 Ask me about : anything